-The Class of 1965 Arena and Riggs Rink, home of Colgate University's ice hockey team, is the university's latest LEED Certified building, garnering a Silver Rating in 2016.
+The Class of 1965 Arena and Riggs Rink, home of Colgate University's ice hockey teams, received a Gold Rating in 2017.

 During the summers of 2011 and 2012, Colgate University replaced every shower head on campus with a low-flow model.
 Moving forward, all new construction and renovations will install low-flush toilets and aerated faucets.